researcher tunes instruments in LZ detector

 Research Activity

-SLAC also plays an important role in LZ's predecessor, the Large Underground Xenon (LUX) experiment.
+SLAC also plays an important role in R&D for proposed future experiments, including the XLZD experiment.

 Featured Video